TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/5_DateLocale.md

   - For testing purposes it is often worth to change the locale: `Locale.setDefault(locale);`
 - **Resource bundle**
   - A *resource bundle* contains the local specific objects to be used by a program.
-  - A *property file* is a  le in a specific format with key/value pairs.
+  - A *property file* is a file in a specific format with key/value pairs.
   - If we don’t have a country-specific resource bundle, Java will use a language-specific one.

     ```java